What’s on your VC’s mind?

 A related concept we will cover is to develop close alignment of your personal values and your role as a leader.
 This will help you be a more authentic and resilient leader.

-Understanding yourself (through introspection), your motives and values, and your unique capacity to contribute to the world and to your organisation will help you and your organisation make it through difficult times.
+Understanding yourself (through introspection/self-awareness), your motives and values, and your unique capacity to contribute to the world and to your organisation will help you and your organisation make it through difficult times.
 Courage and resilience start with an honest examination of yourself and why you do the work you do.

 Executive Insight